A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1862) A. Bouch\'{e} {Bouch\'{e}, A.|textbf}, Premier essai sur la th\'{e}orie des radicaux continus, et sur ses applications \`{a} l'alg\'{e}bre et au calcul infinit\'{e}simal. \emph{M\'{e}moires de la Soci\'{e}t\'{e} Acad\'{e}mique de Maine et Loire} \textbf{12}, Mallet-Bachelier, Paris, 81--151. { Cited in \textsc{Realis 1877} .} {radicaux continus@\emph{radicaux continus}} In this journal's Volume 9 (1861), the minutes of a meeting held on 9 January 1861 state: ``M. Bouche summarizes his theory of continued radicals; this work is referred to the editorial board."
+In this journal's Vol. 9 (1861), the minutes of a meeting held on 9 January 1861 state: ``M. Bouch\'{e} {Bouch\'{e}, A.} summarizes his theory of continued radicals; this work is referred to the editorial board."
 This long paper is apparently the result.
 Using successive substitution, Bouch\'{e} develops continued $r$th root solutions to certain polynomial and other functional equations.
 The first chapter introduces the article's primary target, the trinomial equation $y^m-y-P=0$, where $m>1$ and $P>0$; successive substitution is accomplished with $y=\sqrt[m]{P+y}$.
 The example $y^3-y-7=0$ is computed in detail in Chapter 2.
-In Chapter 3 the author considers the consequences of substituting $y=z/k+t$ in his trinomial $m$-th degree equation, although focusing primarily on the case $m=2$.
+In Chapter 3 the author considers the consequences of substituting $y=z/k+t$ in his trinomial $m$th degree equation, although focusing primarily on the case $m=2$.
 The case $m=3$ consumes Chapter 4; the polynomial $y^m-Ay^n-By^p-Cyq-D=0$ is the subject of Chapter 5, along with some formal observations on properties of a continued radical solution.
-The author extends his methods to $x^m-Ax^{m-1}-Bx^{m-2}-\ldots-Gx-H=0$ in Chapter 6, to $F(x)=x^m+\sum_{i=1}^m P_ix^{m-i}=0$ in Chapter 7, and to other functional equations like $y^y=e$ in Chapter 8. \textsc{Realis 1877} remarks that ``the theory of continued radicals is far from new, and Mr. A. Bouch\'{e} is not the first to have studied it."
+The author extends his methods to $x^m-Ax^{m-1}-Bx^{m-2}-\ldots-Gx-H=0$ in Chapter 6, to $F(x)=x^m+\sum_{i=1}^m P_ix^{m-i}=0$ in Chapter 7, and to other functional equations like $y^y=e$ in Chapter 8.

+\hyperref[Rea1877]{\textsc{Realis 1877}} remarks that ``the theory of continued radicals is far from new, and Mr. A. Bouch\'{e} is not the first to have studied it.''